-Other factors that cause plantar fasciitis include:
+Other factors that cause PF:

 The plantar fascia is a very strong structure of the foot, walking barefoot while the plantar fascia is inflamed, wont kill you, nor will it exacerbate the condition.

 Do the best you can, the pain will be gone before you know it.
 Being patient is key, and DO these exercises daily.
-If you don’t do them, you will get injured and will be referred to a physiotherapist where you’ll end up doing the same exercises anyway!!
+If you don’t do them, you will get injured and will be referred to a physiotherapist where you’ll end up doing the same exercises anyway!